What is the world’s deadliest creature?

 A tiny creature with a deadly bite

 Believe us, it’s true!
-Mosquitoes kill 2 million people every year.
+Mosquitoes kill nearly 1 million people every year.
 That’s more than sharks, snakes, hippopotamuses, grizzly bears and crocodiles combined.
 If you’re shocked, wait until you hear what’s next.

-Over 600,000 of those 2 million deaths are caused by malaria-infected mosquitoes.
+More than 400,000 of those deaths are caused by malaria-infected mosquitoes.
 90% of all malaria-related deaths occur in Africa.
 Sadly, most of those deaths occur among children under the age of 5.

-The bed nets are treated with a long-lasting insecticide that repels and kills malaria-infected mosquitoes, making bed nets the most effective and cost-efficient way to protect against malaria.
-Even better, when 80% of a community uses bed nets at home, the entire community will benefit.
+The bed nets are treated with insecticide that repels and kills malaria-infected mosquitoes, making bed nets one of the most effective and cost-efficient way to protect against malaria.

 Bed nets save lives.
 You can too!